 Student Appearance Code

-- Any article depicting language, images, or themes that denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation, or disability is prohibited.
+• Any article depicting language, images, or themes that denigrate others on account of race, color, weight, religion, religious practice, ethnic group, national origin, gender/gender identity, sex, sexual orientation, or disability is prohibited.

-- See-through and strapless garments are not to be worn.
-Modest tanks are appropriate as long as the chest area is covered from the top of the armpit down.
+• See-through and strapless garments are not to be worn.
+Modest tanks are appropriate as long as the chest and back areas are covered from the top of the armpit down.
 Midriffs are to be covered.
 Exposure of skin between the bottom of the shirt and the top of pants is prohibited.

-- Appropriate soled footwear that does not pose a safety hazard must be worn at all times.
+• Appropriate soled footwear that does not pose a safety hazard are required to be worn at all times.

-- Outdoor attire (including but not limited to hats, coats, jackets, parkas, gloves, and scarves) is not to be worn in school, and will remain in a student’s locker during the school day.
+• Outdoor attire (including but not limited to hats, coats, jackets, parkas, gloves, and scarves) will remain in a student’s locker during the school day at all times.

-- Backpacks, knapsacks, and book/gym bags will remain in a student’s locker during the school day.
+• For students in grades K-7, backpacks and gym bags will remain in a student’s locker during the school day.

 Students in violation of the Student Appearance Code, at the discretion of school officials, will be required to cover, remove, or modify any inappropriate article, and if necessary or practical, replace it with an acceptable article.
+The determination as to whether or not a student is in violation of any portion of this Code will be at the sole discretion of building administration.
 Refusal to comply with the requests of school officials, and/or repeated Student Appearance Code violations may result in disciplinary action, up to and including out of school suspension.